Subject log model

 Permissions

-Subject logs inherit permissions from projects via the subject and then the subject associated with the entry.
+Subject logs inherit permissions from projects via the subject associated with the entry.

 Visit the permissions page to learn more.